 Know the Limits of Subcooling

-If you continue to add gas to the system it’s going to continue to fill the receiver until that liquid backs up to the inlet port of the receiver.
-Now, you’re seriously overcharged because a receiver shouldn’t be more than 80% full, but the system can now back liquid up into the condenser and allow for the subcooling to increase as it did in the simple system we looked at
+If you continue to add gas to the system, it will continue to fill the receiver until that liquid backs up to the inlet port of the receiver.
+Now, you’re seriously overcharged because a receiver shouldn’t be more than 80% full, but the system can now back liquid up into the condenser and allow for the subcooling to increase.

-first.
-This is why, when you have a receiver, you need to use either a sightglass or some form of receiver level monitoring to determine if you’re charge is correct and not just use subcooling.
+When you have a receiver, you need to use either a sight glass or some form of receiver level monitoring to determine if your charge is correct and not just use subcooling.

 I work in wholesale of refrigeration and A/C supply.
 I have some time in the field but not in refrigeration.
 I enjoyed this explanation on subcooling.

 So what is used to monitor the level in the accumulator then, and not all systems have a sight glass.
 So you told me what to be careful of and why but not how to actually solve the problem.
 How do you properly change the system then?

 More detail is coming on this in the next week

 Due to a failed positive displacement compressor, I recently converted a 2.5 ton Trane (split system with piston metering device) heat pump from R22 to MO99.
 In the process, I replaced the PD compressor with a 2.5 ton scroll compressor.
 The problem I’m having is that after bringing the evaporator temp above freezing by adding refrigerate (68 psi on the low side) the subcooling is now about 22 degrees instead of 15 degrees as per specs.
 My analysis leads me to assume the orifice size, (which was correct for R22) is too small for MO99, due to MO99 having a higher viscosity.
 (Superheat is also higher than specs, indicating overcharge) Do you think replacing the piston orifice with a TXV will solve the problem?